uniba-mi/exifdata4imagerecognition/README.md

 ### Training Tasks

-For each training dataset, there is a docker-compose file that contains the specifications for each individual training task.
+For each training dataset, there is a docker-compose file that contains the specification for individual training tasks.
 Each file contains a container specification for training exif-only, image-only and mixed-models.
 If a dataset can be trained on both super and sub concepts, the specification provides a container for both options.

 **Example:**

 The object/landscape dataset can be trained on super or on sub concepts.
 The corresponding docker-compose file **[docker-compose-landscape-object.yaml](/Implementation/docker-compose-landscape-object.yaml)** provides the following container specifications:

-- train-exif-only-landscape-super-object
+- train-exif-only-landscape-object-super
 - train-exif-only-landscape-object
 - train-image-only-landscape-object-super
 - train-image-only-landscape-object